April 17 Facts, Fun Trivia and History

 1861 – The state of Virginia’s secession convention voted to secede from the United States, later becoming the eighth state to join the Confederate States of America.

 1861 – The first oil well fire occurred at the Little and Merrick well at Oil Creek, near Rouseville, Pennsylvania, killing 19 people.

 1897 – A UFO supposedly crashed into a farm owned by J.S.
 Proctor in Aurora, Texas.

-1906 – San Francisco was hit by a disastrous earthquake, with an estimated magnitude of 7.8.
+1906 – A disastrous earthquake with an estimated magnitude of 7.8 hit San Francisco.

 1907 – The Ellis Island immigration center in New York processed 11,747 people, more than on any other day.

 April 17, 19** Birthday (fictional) Daffy Duck, Cartoon Daffy Duck’s first appearance was in Porky’s Duck Hunt.

 1960 – Singer Eddie Cochran died, and Gene Vincent was injured in a UK car accident.